 Winning the award has opened up a range of opportunities to be more engaged in teaching and learning initiatives at the university and national level.
-It has also created opportunities for us to work with industry partners in training.
+It has also created opportunities for us to work with industry partners in training, resulting in a partnership to develop training for a police service based on the model developed in our MOOC.

-THE PSYCHOLOGY OF CRIMIAL JUSTICE
+THE PSYCHOLOGY OF CRIMINAL JUSTICE